 All this adds up to two teams with different strengths and levels of expertise striving for the same security objective.

-Bridget: What is Jamf’s plan for bringing device management and security teams together?
+What is Jamf’s plan for bringing device management and security teams together?

 Josh: Today EMM/MDM systems use SCEP or one-off integrations with CAs to best provide machine identities for all enterprise mobile devices.
 However, this fails to empower the security team with the intelligence and policy control they require.
 EMM/MDM teams also seek the easiest source of certificates possible and may setup their own CAs or acquire certificates from unauthorized sources outside the control of the security team.
 All of this leads to unnecessary friction, limits deployment potential and holds back the possibilities of enterprise mobility.
 As part of the Development Fund, Jamf is looking to bring these two worlds together with the power of Jamf Pro and Venafi Platform.

-Bridget: How will the integration between Jamf Pro and the Venafi Platform work?
+How will the integration between Jamf Pro and the Venafi Platform work?

 Josh: Jamf Pro will make pull requests to the Venafi Platform for machine identity life cycle operations, including certificate issuance, renewal and revocation.
 This workflow ensures enterprise devices are provisioned and managed anywhere in the world and across any network.
 To connect within an enterprise, Jamf’s Infrastructure Manager adds the capability to call the Venafi Platform for machine identity life cycle operations.
 The integration also uses the Venafi REST API to connect with the Venafi Platform.
-Machine Identity Protection with Venafi Platform support for Jamf Pro will be included in Jamf subscriptions, so it will be very easy for our joint customers to deploy across their enterprise.
+Machine Identity Management with Venafi Trust Protection Platform support for Jamf Pro will be included in Jamf subscriptions, so it will be very easy for our joint customers to deploy across their enterprise.

 The Jamf Pro integration is targeted to be complete in Q2 2020.
 Visit Jamf on the Venafi Marketplace for more information.
-And stay tuned for future interviews with Machine Identity Protection Development Fund recipients.
+And stay tuned for future interviews with Machine Identity Management Development Fund recipients.